clairelin20523/google-lens-html-api/README.md

 |------|------|-------------|
 |imageUrl|str|Full & direct URL of the image to search|

+*Download main.py and open terminal in the same directory*

 ## 1. Install dependencies
 `pip install fastapi uvicorn playwright playwright-stealth`

-1. Download main.py
-2. In the same directory as the saved file, open terminal and run: uvicorn main:app --reload
-3. Find the <YOUR LINK> something like: http://127.0.0.1:8000
+## 2. Run the API locally
+`uvicorn main:app --reload`

+## 3. Locate local host URL in the output
+INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit) http://127.0.0.1:8000 is my local host URL

+## 4. Paste into browser
+* ### <LOCAL HOST URL>/docs

 4. Paste into browser <YOUR LINK>/docs
    Click on GET
    Click on Try It Out